 📍St James’ Park, Papanui – above the wooden blue slide, high up in the Elm tree, also Sweet Chestnut tree to the left.
 150+

-📍Risingholme Park, Opawa – conifer tree on the right hand side if your were leaving the playground via the small bridge.
+📍Risingholme Park, Opawa – conifer tree on the right-hand side if you were leaving the playground via the small bridge.

-📍Abberley Park, St Albans – Look for tree with Silver Band around to the right of the building near the entrance.
+📍Abberley Park, St Albans – Look for a tree with a silver band around to the right of the building near the entrance.
 250+

 📍Pioneer Recreation Centre – the tall trees next to the river near the playground.

 📍Redwood Park – behind the tennis courts above the path.
-Type of Willow tree.
+Swamp Cypress tree.
 200+

 📍Woodham Park – Linwood, near the playground.
 Look for the tree with the plaque on it that reads Ginko “Maidenhair” Tree.
 Plus in both Macrocarpa trees left and right of the Ginko.
 300+